katcipis/katcipis.github.io/_posts/drafts/true-object-orientation-go.md

 would be best to represent it, quoting from the presentation:

 ```
-The worst thing as a creative person that you can do is to think that you know what you are doing
+The most dangerous thought that you can have as a creative person is to
+think that you known what you are doing
 ```

 But it is useful to let go of ideas that can't represent it.
 There is no space for inheritance when I think about programming using the metaphors above.
-Alien life would never integrate since they need a common ancestor...that may simply not exist.
-Collaboration and communication do not require a common ancestor, just a way to exchange data, ideas, representations of the reality.
+Alien life would never integrate since they need a common ancestor that may simply not exist.

 # Conclusion